 It may seem common sense, but make sure no one else is using your chosen name before you commit.
 Entrepreneur has some great advice on how to go about doing this.

 5. Bonus: When It Comes to Rebranding, Equity Matters

 Amongst the considerations for a new company, a great name can take your product far.
 Just remember, it isn’t something to be undertaken lightly, and should ideally be born from research and careful consideration.
-For more information about choosing a brand name, as well as launching a new product or service, please contact Launch Agency.
+Check out our blog on conducting research for rebranding for some additional tips.